LinLin1230/SoundLab/README.md

 ## Requirements

-SoundLab require recording and storage permission.
+SoundLab requires recording and storage permissions.

 ## Storage
 SoundLab will make a folder named 'SoundLab'.